gadabout/passport/README.md

     * The name of the boat
     * Example: "Amazon Express"
 * Output:
-  * The created timeslot in JSON format, with the fields above plus a unique ID
+  * The created boat in JSON format, with the fields above plus a unique ID
   * Example: `{ id: def456, capacity: 8, name: "Amazon Express" }`

 ####GET /api/boats - list boats